- Eye protection is needed by all on an OHRV unless seated behind a windshield or screen that covers the eyes while seated.

 - Skim across open water.

-- Have or carry a loaded gun, cocked crossbow, etc., in or on a vehicle, pursuant to RSA 207:7, II.
+- Have or carry a loaded rifle or shotgun or cocked crossbow in or on a snowmobile, OHRV, vehicle, or trailer towed by the same.

 - Operate on property to hunt or retrieve game without written landowner permission.